n-leo/mm2SANS/README.md

 ## Disclaimer

-This code is a heavy work in progress, so use it with care, and please let me know if you find any bugs ;-).
+This code is a heavy work in progress, so use it with caution, and please let me know if you find any bugs ;-).

 ## Installation